Skip to main content

 Rate limiting & sessions

 Redis-backed, per-user + per-key.
-Session binding to authenticated principal per SDK ≥1.27 semantics.
+The Node adapter receives only the verified AuthInfo produced by bearer middleware; tenant and tool authorization stay inside the per-request handler.
 Sessions are stateless by design: all MCP session state lives in Postgres/Redis, never in-process — any server instance serves any request.
 This makes redeploys non-events. .well-known/mcp server metadata (SEP-1649) is tracked but deferred until the SEP stabilizes.